free-doughnuts/programs_terraform/README.md

 ## How to use the code ?
 1. git clone the project
 2. go into the desired module directory
-3. run the command `terraform apply -var-file="varfile.tfvars"`
+3. run the command `terraform apply -var-file="punchvars.tfvars"`